 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We identified certain deficiencies in internal control, described in the accompanying schedule of findings and responses as items 2023-01, 2023-03, and 2024-01 that we consider to be significant deficiencies.
+We identified certain deficiencies in internal control that we consider to be material weaknesses as items 2023-01, 2023-03, and 2024-01 that we consider to be significant deficiencies.